NadiarabTech100/Everything-Missing-But-The-Girl-App/README.md

-# Everything-Missing-But-The-Girl-App
+# Everything-Missing-But-The-Girl App

-An app design to Empower women to sekk safe journeys for women and solo travelers in the UK
+An app designed to empower women and solo travelers in the UK to seek safe journeys.

+---

-## **Features**
+## Features

 - **Route Planning**: Plan routes to destinations with a "Go Home" feature for quick navigation.
 - **Emergency Alarm**: A loud alarm to deter threats, triggered by a button.